 - science, technology, engineering and maths activities – Crest Awards

 - skills development – ASDAN, Duke of Edinburgh, National Citizen Service or young enterprise

 - volunteering – vInspired Awards or WorldWide Volunteering Certificate

 - accreditation in personal effectiveness for activities that prepare you for higher education – ASDAN

 You can gain lots of skills and amazing experiences with a gap year.

-- Get some experience – whether paid or voluntary you could be moving closer to a course or career you want.
+- Get experience – either paid or voluntary work could move you closer to a course or career you want.

-- An apprenticeship – earn while you learn and gain qualifications – find out more in our flexible study area.
-Apprenticeships England, Apprenticeships Northern Ireland, Apprenticeships Scotland or Apprenticeships Wales.
+- An apprenticeship – earn while you learn and gain qualifications – find out more in our flexible study area, or check Apprenticeships England, Apprenticeships Northern Ireland, Apprenticeships Scotland or Apprenticeships Wales.